 Adrienne Roma Sacks

 was born in 1994 in Phoenix, Arizona and currently lives in Cambridge, Massachusetts.
 She is an interdisciplinary artist with a Bachelor of Arts in Clinical Psychology and Studio Art from Tufts University and a Master of Fine Arts in Visual Arts from California State University, Northridge (CSUN), where she was the recipient of a Juror’s Choice Award and a first place award in graduate research across the university for her thesis project concerning anthropomorphism, aesthetic categories, and capitalism.
 She was the 2019 recipient of the National Annual Award from Collage Artists of America for her work in assemblage sculpture.
 She has exhibited her work at museums including Munson Williams Proctor Art Institute, Torrance Art Museum, and Millard Sheets Art Center as well as in galleries and artist-run spaces nationally.
 She has taught at CSUN, CSSSA at CalArts, and Pratt Munson in two-dimensional design, painting, exhibition design, and aesthetics.
 Her work has been published in Forever Magazine.
 She was an artist-in-residence at Dorland Mountain Arts in Temecula, California, El Sur in CDMX, Mexico, and Fish Factory in Stöðvarfjörður, Iceland.
 She is currently pursuing a Master of Social Work from Simmons University, where she was awarded a McGrath Global & Intercultural Research Grant.
+This summer, she will be an artist-in-residence at art quarter budapest in Budapest, Hungary and NEIRO in Prague, Czech Republic.

 Read more about my current interests and contact me.